ionify/about/README.md

 ## ion

 [**invoked object notation**](./ions/ion.md)
-is the mathematical expression of object interaction, observation & notification.
+is a mathematical expression of object interaction, observation & notification.
-It exists and can be implemented within languages that support [operator & operation overloading](https://en.wikipedia.org/wiki/Operator_overloading) of objects:
+It exists and can be implemented in languages that support [operator & operation overloading](https://en.wikipedia.org/wiki/Operator_overloading) on objects:

 ```javascript
 ~{"json":"data"} <= /observable json & comment/